Flag of Venezuela: 2006 changes

-In November 2005, the President of Venezuela Hugo Chávez announced plans to add an eighth star to the flag of Venezuela to bring about a much-belated fulfillment to Bolívar's 1817 decree.
+In November 2005, the President of Venezuela Hugo Chávez announced plans to add an eighth star to the flag of Venezuela in accordance to Bolívar's 1817 decree.
 The eighth star represents the Guayana Province, one of the Provinces of Venezuela at the time of the declaration of independence.
 The Coat of Arms was also changed to a white horse galloping left instead of cantering to the right, a bow and arrow, and a machete.
 Although the new flag was approved by the Venezuelan government, opposition spokesperson Óscar Pérez stated that they would not use the new flag.

-The new flag change is controversial for another reason, being that the eighth star represents the Guayana Province, which now belongs to modern-day the States of Amazonas, Bolivar, Delta Amacuro and two-thirds of Guyana, a country that Venezuela has ongoing tensions with over a border dispute of the entire region west of the Essequibo River, which was ruled in Guyana's favour by an international tribunal.
+The new flag change is controversial for another reason, being that the eighth star represents the Guayana Province, which now belongs to the modern-day States of Amazonas, Bolivar, Delta Amacuro and two-thirds of Guyana, a country that Venezuela has ongoing tensions with over a border dispute of the entire region west of the Essequibo River, which was ruled in Guyana's favour by an international tribunal.